campelo/documentation/posts/excel/how-to-get-a-substring-from-a-text/readme.md

 ---
-title: New sample
+title: "Excel - How to get a substring from a text"
-published: false
+published: true
-description: A new simple test article
-tags: 'productivity, beginners, test'
+description: Getting a substring from a cell in excel
+tags: 'excel, substring'
 cover_image: ./assets/img2.png
 canonical_url: null
 id: 935082
 ---

-# How to get a substring from a text

 ## Text on right
 Find the char that you are looking for ("," on this sample)